small-tech/site.js/README.md

 ### Creating an Admin page.

 Given that Site.js is for single-tenant apps and sites, you can create an admin page for your site/app using the same convention that Site.js itself uses for the statistics route: by using a cryptographically secure path for it.

+#### Before you use this unconventional method, please understand its security model:

+1. __Your admin page URL is a secret.
+Do not share it.
+Do not share screenshots of it.__

+2. If your admin page URL or the secret path fragment get exposed, change it immediately.

-In fact, Site.js will hide the path from your statistics view if you adhere to the convention of creating it at _/admin/cryptographically-secure-path_.
+3. Site.js will hide the path from your statistics view if you adhere to the convention of creating it at _/admin/cryptographically-secure-path_.

+The decision to implement this pattern, like any other development decision, should be based on the threat model of your use case.

 Unlike the statistics URL, you will have to implement this functionality using the advanced routing feature. e.g.,

 ```js
 const crypto = require('crypto')